Embassy of the Philippines, Kuala Lumpur: Building

 The current chancery of the Philippine Embassy in Kuala Lumpur is a two-story residential structure built in 1962.
 Previously the home of Tunku Abdul Rahman, Malaysia's first prime minister, the property was acquired by the Philippine government in 1987.
 Since then the chancery had been renovated three times: in 1993, 2011 and 2012, with the 2011 renovation entailing the replacement of the building's roof and electrical wiring, as well as the construction of a gazebo within the compound, although the property itself had never been truly renovated even before it came to the Philippine government's ownership.

 The 2012 renovation, the most extensive of the three, entailed converting the building from its previous residential layout, which was said to look "undistinguished", to an open floor plan more suited to the office functions of an embassy, while still retaining the exterior of the historically significant property.
-Led by Malaysia-based Filipino architect Bart Vista, the renovation, which began in February 2012, included converting and expanding the former dining room into a new community hall, extensively replacing flooring and other features, updating the building's electric wiring and air conditioning systems, installing new stained glass and lighting fixtures, repainting the building's exterior, and redoing the compound's landscaping.
+Led by then Ambassador J. Eduardo Malaya and Malaysia-based Filipino architect Bart Vista, the renovation, which began in February 2012, included converting and expanding the former dining room into a new community hall, extensively replacing flooring and other features, updating the building's electric wiring and air conditioning systems, installing new stained glass and lighting fixtures, repainting the building's exterior, and redoing the compound's landscaping.
 Completed on June 10, 2012, just before Independence Day, the renovation, which cost ₱19 million, came at no cost to the government, with the bill footed by Vista, his contractors and suppliers, and other members of the Filipino community in Malaysia, including the Kuala Lumpur chapter of the United Architects of the Philippines.

+The Congress of the Philippines, through House Resolution No. 34 dated 25 January 2017, commended Ambassador Malaya for his “proactive leadership” and Architect Bart Vista for his exemplary kindness and patriotism in relation to the renovation project.
+As cited in the Resolution, the embassy now features an open workspace concept which revitalized its atmosphere, improved the Embassy staff’s performance and esprit de corps, and made the premises more hospitable to its visitors, clients and the Filipino community in Malaysia.

-Within the main chancery, the Embassy's consular and assistance-to-nationals sections are located on the first floor, as is the community hall, while the political, economic and finance sections are located on the second floor, along with the ambassador's office and other administrative offices.
-The compound also has an annex building, where the offices of the Embassy's service attaches are located.
+Within the main chancery, the embassy's consular and assistance-to-nationals sections are located on the first floor, as is the community hall, while the political, economic and finance sections are located on the second floor, along with the ambassador's office and other administrative offices.
+The compound also has an annex building, where the offices of the embassy's service attaches are located.